Generic selectors

 Ohm’s law is a fundamental law in physics that describes the relationship between electric current, resistance and voltage in an electric circuit.
 It was formulated by the German physicist Georg Simon Ohm in 1827 and has become one of the fundamental concepts in the study of electricity.

 Ohm’s law states that the electric current flowing through a conductor is directly proportional to the applied voltage and inversely proportional to the resistance of the conductor.
-Mathematically, it is expressed as I = V/R, where I is the current in amperes, V is the voltage in volts and R is the resistance in ohms.
+Mathematically, Ohm’s Law equation is expressed as

 This means that if the voltage applied to a circuit is increased, the current will also increase, as long as the resistance remains constant.
 Similarly, if the resistance is increased, the current will decrease, as long as the voltage remains constant.